billwear/maas-rad/concepts-and-terms.md

 But the switchboard only covered one exchange, that is, one three-digit phone number prefix.
 If a subscriber wanted to conference someone from another exchange, there had to be patch from one exchange to another.
 This was handled by a long-distance operator.
 Each exchange had a more robust outgoing line, called a "trunk line," that connected exchanges in some central place.
 The long-distance operators could bridge trunks in a specific way, involving a local operator in each of the "bridged" exchanges.

-By now, you're probably starting to recognize a lot of network terms, which is completely appropriate.
+By now, you're probably starting to recognise a lot of network terms, which is completely appropriate.
 Almost all modern networking technology originated in the telephone system.

 Now imagine that you want to conference in six people, two in each of three distant exchanges.
 Each exchange operator had to patch two numbers and a trunk line.
 The long-distance operator had to patch three trunks in a specific way that prevented the conversation from going out to all numbers attached to the trunk.